Jean M. Barr

 BIOGRAPHY

-Much in demand as a guest lecturer and master teacher, Jean Barr has given classes throughout Asia, Europe, and North America, as well as Australia, New Zealand and the former Soviet Union.
-She has appeared in concert with such distinguished artists as Carmen Balthrop, James Dunham, Gerald Fischbach, Pierre Fournier, Thomas Hampson, Donald McInnes, Eduard Melkus, Igor Ozim, François Rabbath, Gabor Rejto, Mstislav Rostropovich, Eudice Shapiro, Ivan Straus, Andor Toth, Zvi Zeitlin, and others.
-At the outset of her career, she was accompanist for the master classes of Jascha Heifetz, Gregor Piatigorsky, William Primrose, and Martial Singher.
+Much in demand as a guest lecturer and master teacher, Jean Barr has given classes in Asia, Europe, the former Soviet Union, and throughout the United States, as well as Australia and New Zealand.
+She has performed in the United States and abroad with such distinguished artists as James Dunham, Gerald Fischbach, Pierre Fournier, Donald McInnes, Eduard Melkus, Igor Ozim, Gabor Rejto, Mstislav Rostropovich, Eudice Shapiro, and Zvi Zeitlin.

-Prior to joining the Eastman faculty to establish graduate degrees in Piano Accompanying and Chamber Music, Jean Barr taught at the University of Southern California, the University of Texas at Austin, Arizona State University and, in the summers, at the Music Academy of the West in Santa Barbara, California.
-She was, for many summers, on the faculty of the International Workshops and recently enjoyed being at the Aspen Music Festival and School as a visiting faculty member in collaborative piano.
+Previous teaching positions include the University of Southern California, the University of Texas at Austin, Arizona State University and the Music Academy of the West in Santa Barbara, California.
+For many summers she was on the faculty of the International Workshops and recently enjoyed being at the Aspen Music Festival and School as a visiting faculty member in collaborative piano.

-Jean Barr received the Eastman School of Music’s prestigious Eisenhart Award for Excellence in Teaching (1994); the University of Rochester’s Susan B. Anthony Lifetime Achievement Award (2004); the Music Teachers National Association Achievement Award (2008); and the National Conference on Piano Pedagogy’s Outstanding Service Recognition Award (2019).
+Jean Barr received the Eastman School of Music’s prestigious Eisenhart Award for Excellence in Teaching (1994); the University of Rochester’s Susan B. Anthony Lifetime Achievement Award (2004); The New York State Music Teachers Association Citation (2004); the Music Teachers National Association Achievement Award (2008); the National Conference on Piano Pedagogy’s Outstanding Service Recognition Award (2019), and the Eastman School of Music’s Centennial Award (2022).